openstack/openstack-manuals/doc/user-guide/source/set_up_replication.rst

 -  Replicas are read-only.

--  When you create a replica, do not specify the :option:`--users` or :option:`--databases` options.
+-  When you create a replica, do not specify the `--users` or `--databases` options.

 -  You can choose a smaller volume or flavor for a replica than for the original, but the replica's volume must be big enough to hold the